StevenBlack/vocab/million-dollar-words.md

 ### simian
-Resembling a monkey or ape in physical char- acteristics.
+Resembling a monkey or ape in physical characteristics.

 ### simpatico